ghksdl6025/pythonblockchainapp/README.md

 6. Use Mongodb to record transactions and activity and export the database in json format

 ## Update history
+2020.06.01

+- Now mongodb will record, 'Transaction initiated', 'Transaction validated', 'Validated transaction received', and 'Mining new block'.
+- Shell script network.sh is uploaded, it is for control network in simple way
+- To start random transaction generation, execute random_tx.py in bootstrap.
+- random_tx.py will generate and request node with random transaction in multiple processes.
+- Assigned miner node will keep mining until transaction generation ends with given condition ex)if length of pending_tx is over 20

 2020.05.25

 - Upload how to use mongodb and connect blockchain node with mongodb